 Next, you’ll go on a half-hour tubing experience on the Kahabon River.

-Afterward, you’ll go on a walk in Semuc Champey National Park.
+Afterward, you’ll go on a walk-in Semuc Champey National Park.
 The monument comprises a natural stone bridge that’s 300 meters long.
 Natural pools of different sizes have formed above the bridge, where you can relax and soak in the turquoise pools.
 I can honestly say this was one of the better tours I did while backpacking through Guatemala.

 Our first stop was Semuc Champey National Park.
 Semuc Champey means underground river and you wouldn’t know why without closer inspection.

 After arriving at Semuc Champey, we trekked for thirty minutes up the stairs and steep path through the jungle.
 Along the way spotting huge butterflies and iguanas.
 With little airflow and extreme humidity in within the trees, it was a sweat fest.
 When we finally reached the top I was dripping, but relieved to find a family selling mangoes and watermelon.
 Ain’t nothing better.